 Secondary Security Screening

-This screening is applicable only for visitors with either Crown or Pedestal tickets (those who must enter the monument).
+This screening is applicable only to visitors with either Crown or Pedestal tickets (those who must enter the monument).

 Secondary screening is like the security check you must have gone through on the mainland before getting on to the ferry.